Tim-Gaede/Sudoku-Formatter/README.md

 # Sudoku-Formatter
-Function outputs a neat text format for Sudoku puzzles in Julia
+Function outputs a neat text format for Sudoku puzzles in the Julia REPL.